shirakaba/react-native-native-runtime/README.md

 #### TypeScript typings?

 ⚠️ First, a warning: We only have very minimal hand-written TypeScript typings at the moment.
 Get used to `any` type until we make a more lasting solution, most likely based on the NativeScript metadata/typings generator.
+For now, copy [example/src/objc-types.d.ts](example/src/objc-types.d.ts) to get started.

 #### The `objc` proxy object